csc7/PP4_CI_WQCS/README.md

 ## **Structure**
 The metadata includes the following keywords to help search engines to find the website: ..., Code Institute, software development, student, full-stack course, milestone project.

-The visible website is organised in a header, a body and a footer.
+The website consists of four pages (with subpages for the blog topics), organised in a header, a body and a footer.
+Django templates/pages have been used for sign-up, sign-in, sign-out and 404.

 Wireframes were developed at the beginning in order to have a first design of the website.

 - ### **Header**

 In order to achieve the goals related to easiness and/or simplicity, a fixed navigation area in the header is provided.
 In the same area, a logo with the idea of the website is place to the left.
-The header contains the navigation bar with the four links to the body pages (please see next section).
+The header contains the logo on the left, the navigation bar with the four links to the body pages in the middle and the sign-up, sign-in and sign-out buttons on the right.

 - ### **Body**